GTAmodding/gta3script-specs/core/09-statements.md

 A conditional list shall not be short-circuit evaluated.
 All conditional elements are executed in order.

+The behaviour is unspecified if the command used in a conditional element does not cause side-effects in the compare flag.

 ## Selection Statements

 Selection statements selects which statement to execute depending on certain conditions.